 This course offers students the opportunity to explore the influence gender has on communication in various contexts.
-It traces the cultural communication patterns of males and females from birth, with special emphases on classroom and workplace settings.
+It traces the cultural communication patterns of males and females from birth, with special emphasis on classroom and workplace settings.
 Fall, odd years.

-COM 380-389 TOPICS IN COMMUNICATION STUDIES
+COM 380-389 TOPICS IN COMMUNICATION

-This course introduces topics or areas in Communication Studies that are not generally included in the regular curriculum.
+This course introduces topics or areas in communication studies that are not generally included in the regular curriculum.
 As needed.